History of Over-the-Rhine: Economic decline

 The Miami and Erie canal became obsolete as a means of transportation, and was abandoned by the city in 1877.
 The canal was like an open sewer within the city, as sanitation systems were limited.
 In 1920 the city drained the canal and began construction of the Cincinnati Subway in the canal bed.
 Central Parkway, which follows the path of the canal, runs over top of the subway system's tunnels.
-Construction of the subway stalled halfway through the project, as the city was overcome by unexpected inflation following World War I. Distractions by the Great Depression, World War II, and subsequent popularity of the automobile prevented the city from ever gaining enough local support to finish it.
+Construction of the subway stalled halfway through the project, as the city was overcome by unexpected inflation following World War I. Distractions by the Great Depression, World War II, and subsequent increasing usage of the automobile prevented the city from ever gaining enough local support to finish it.

 Starting in the 1920s, the city government decided to take drastic efforts to revitalize Cincinnati.
 The city intended to clear older buildings and homes which had fallen into disrepair.
 Older buildings in disrepair were called slums, and viewed as infectious, as if left unchecked they would infect and destroy nearby neighborhoods.
 The 1925 master plan called for razing residential buildings in the West End and Over-the-Rhine, and rezoning the basin for commercial, industrial, and civic uses only.
 Given the stock market "Crash" and the onset of the Great Depression, the Planning Commission delayed razing residential housing in the basin or rezoning that area.

 In the 1930s some attempts were made to secure business loans for the clearance of the West End and Over-the-Rhine, but all failed due to the lack of local financing.
 By the 1950s, the city leaders ruled out slum clearance, believing it too closely resembled the abuses of social engineering committed by the Nazi and Soviet governments against their own people.
 Instead, with the evolution of civic theories and appreciation for historic architecture, they began to reconsider Over-the-Rhine as a historic area worth preserving.